b01/d3/README.md

 ## Requirements

-* PHP 5.6
+* PHP 5.4

-NOTE: I've only tested on 5.6, it may work on 5.4-5.
-You can try to install through composer with the **--ignore-platform-regs** flag.
+NOTE: I've removed some thing that required PHP 5.6, so it should work on
+      5.4, or 5.5.
+Unless I missed something.

 ## Installation